-Your motorhome interior walls will only require a wipe over with a damp cloth, using a mild detergent, to keep them in a
+Your motorhome interior walls will only require a wipe over with a damp cloth and soap and water to keep them in a 'showroom' condition

 Carpets, Upholstery And Curtains

 Vacuum clean carpets and upholstery to ensure a long life, marks on cushions can be removed using a mild upholstery shampoo with the minimum of water.
 Curtains should be dry cleaned only.